Ghoulboy78/Scarpet-edit/CONTRIBUTING.md

 3. If you need to set special blockstates or nbt values, you can do that with the `extra` argument of `set_block`.
 You can input a map with a key of `'state'` with the value of the map of blockstates, or a key of `'nbt'`, mapped to a map of the nbt.
-NB: You can input a simply map into the nbt, the `encode_nbt` function is called in `set_block`.
+NB: You can simply input a map as the nbt, the `encode_nbt` function is called in `set_block`.

 4. If it's the first time you are adding commands, you need to know how the commands preprocessor work.
 You have detailed instructions for it in [Command System](#command-system).